Boat Insurance for the South: Complete Guide to Florida, Caribbean Bahamas 2026

 🛡️

 Covers damage to others, pollution and wreck removal.
-Marinas in Florida often require a minimum of $1 million to $2 million USD in RC to accommodate you.
+Marinas in Florida often require a minimum of $1 million to $2 million USD in liability to accommodate you.

 🌀